superdump/rafx/README.md

 The asset pipeline is designed with user workflow in mind (including dedicated artists!), supporting workflow-friendly features like hot reloading assets, including on remote devices.
-The architecture of the renderer is intended to support advance use-cases such as streaming, LODs, visibility systems, and multi-threaded draw call submission.
+The architecture of the renderer is intended to support advanced use-cases such as streaming, LODs, visibility systems, and multi-threaded draw call submission.

 Extending and using this crate directly requires some understanding of vulkan.
 However, there are many tools to make iteration much faster such as a **render graph** and **auto-generated shader bindings**.